WeblateOrg/weblate/docs/user/profile.rst

   Weblate instance.
 - :guilabel:`Your languages` will show translation status of all projects, filtered by your primary languages.
-- :guilabel:`Your subscriptions` will show translation status of only those projects you are subscribed to, filtered by your primary languages.
+- :guilabel:`Watched` will show translation status of only those projects you are watching, filtered by your primary languages.

 In addition, the drop-down can also show any number of *component lists*, sets of project components preconfigured by the Weblate administrator.